 In general, a standard comparative marketing analysis consists of some of the following predetermined points:

 - Active Listing – Active listings are the list of homes which are currently up for sale.
 These listings matter as much as only providing competition to the buyers.
-They do not indicate the market value as the sellers tend to have the liberty to ask whatever price they want to ask for their property.
+They do not indicate the market value as the sellers tend to have the liberty to ask whatever price they want to ask for their property and its flood certification.

 - Pending Listings – Pending listings were once active listings which change eventually.
 These are the lists of the properties up for sale for a long time, i.e., the properties in the active lists have been pending for so long that they have been converted to pending sales homes.